 And here’s another thing:

-The influencers you’ll work with need to be relevant for your brand.
+Build awareness for your brand by working with influencers relevant for your brand.
 That’s why you need to establish clear campaign objectives and the influencer’s role during your marketing campaign.

 But that’s a discussion for another time.
 Now let’s focus on the advantages of leveraging micro-influencers to gather insight into your product.